cncf/tag-security/cloud_native_security.md

 in cloud native security to get together in a vendor neutral space.

-Cloud Native Security Day (#cnsecurityday) is intended to drive collaboration, discussion,and knowledge sharing of cloud native security accomplishments and roadblocks.
+Cloud Native Security Day (#cnsecurityday) is intended to drive collaboration, discussion, and knowledge sharing of cloud native security accomplishments and roadblocks.
 Get connected with others that are passionate about security.
-Learn from practitioners about pitfalls to avoid,hurdles to jump, and how to integrate security into your cloud native project, architecture,and enhance team awareness on security.
+Learn from practitioners about pitfalls to avoid, hurdles to jump, and how to integrate security into your cloud native project, architecture, and enhance team awareness on security.

 ## References to past events & related issues that have details of planning